At a Glance: Best Lights For Glock 19

 We’ve scoured the market to bring you the very best light for Glock 19 pistols.
 We’ve tested and reviewed the 4 best products so that you can confidently choose the best tactical gun light.

-The Streamlight TLR-6 tactical light/laser combines a C4 LED illuminator with a 640-660nm red laser to identify potential threats.
+The best laser light combo is the Streamlight TLR-6 tactical light/laser. it combines a C4 LED illuminator with a 640-660nm red laser to identify potential threats.
 It attaches to the trigger guard rather than the rail and fits on 18 subcompact handguns, including Glock 19.

 It provides 100 lumens, so it’s not the brightest light, but it does feature a Parabolic reflector that produces a balance of beam and peripheral illumination.
 There are three modes of operation: laser only, Laser/LED combo, and LED illumination only.
 The light is switched on by a push-button on either side, giving ambidextrous operation.